 Glue traps are a cruel way to catch rats.
 They capture but do not kill rats.
 The animal struggles to escape until it dies of a heart attack or dehydration.
 It urinates and defecates on the trap before it dies.
 If you find the animal on the sheet of glue before it dies you will have to remove a live and angry rat that has teeth with which to express its displeasure.
 Glue traps can only be used once.
 For most homeowners, one experience with cleaning up after a glue trap is more than enough.

 If these common methods of rat control don’t work, what does?
 The most common methods used to attempt to get rid of rats don’t work.
-But there are at least 10 methods that do.
-Let’s start with 3 ways to get rats out of your house.
+But there are some methods that do.
+Like the ones below.

 How to Keep Rats Out of Your House